yochaigal/cairn/adventures/conversions/the-black-wyrm-of-brandonsford.md

 ## The Dragon
 8 HP, 3 Armor, 18 STR, 16 DEX, 18 WIL, venomous bite (d12) or breath (d12, _blast_), _detachment_
 - Scales of Glistening Black: Immune to normal weapons except for eyes & mouth.
-- Jaws Dripping With Poison (bite): On critical damage, target loses an additional d6 STR.
+- Jaws Dripping With Poison (bite): On critical damage, target is crushed.
+Their corpse becomes damaging to the touch (d6 to STR).
 - Throat Full of Brimstone (breath): on critical damage, the target explodes.

 ## Stream